CopernicaMarketingSoftware/Documentation/ResponsiveEmail/json/property-label.md

-The `label` property is used inside [follow blocks](copernica-docs:ResponsiveEmail/json/block-follow) or [share blocks](copernica-docs:ResponsiveEmail/json/block-share) and should hold the text that is displayed above your follow buttons.
+The `label` property is used inside [follow blocks](copernica-docs:ResponsiveEmail/json/block-follow) or [share blocks](copernica-docs:ResponsiveEmail/json/block-share) and should hold the text that is displayed above your follow or share buttons.

 ```javascript
 {